epigen/spilterlize_integrate/README.md

   - All transformed datasets are saved as CSV files and named by the applied methods, respectively.
   - Example: `{split}/normCQN_reComBat_HVF.csv` implies that the respective data `{split}` was filtered, normalized using CQN, integrated with reComBat and subset to its HVFs.
 - Visualizations (`{split}/plots/`)
-  - Next to the method specific visualizations (e.g., for CQN, HVF selection), a **diagnostic figure** is provided for every generated dataset (`*.png`), consisting of the following plots:
+  - Next to the method-specific visualizations (e.g., for CQN, HVF selection), a **diagnostic figure** is provided for every generated dataset (`*.png`), consisting of the following plots:
-    - Mean-Variance relationship of all features as hexagonal heatmap of 2d bin counts.
+    - Mean-Variance relationship of all features as a hexagonal heatmap of 2d bin counts.
     - Densities of log-normalized counts per sample colored by sample or configured annotation column.
     - Boxplots of log-normalized counts per sample colored by sample or configured annotation column.
     - Principal Component Analysis (PCA) plots, with samples colored by up to two annotation columns (e.g., batch and treatment).
   - Confounding Factor Analysis to inform integration (`*_CFA.png`)
     - Quantification of statistical association between provided metadata and (up to) the first ten principal components.
     - Categorical metadata association is tested using the non-parametric Kruskal-Wallis test, which is broadly applicable due to relaxed requirements and assumptions.
-    - Numeric metadata association is tested using rank-based Kendall's Tau, which is suitibale for "small" data sets with many ties and is robust to outliers.
+    - Numeric metadata association is tested using rank-based Kendall's Tau, which is suitable for "small" data sets with many ties and is robust to outliers.
     - Statistical associations as `-log10(adjusted p-values)` are visualized using a heatmap with hierarchically clustered rows (metadata).
   - Correlation Heatmaps (`*_heatmap_{clustered|sorted}.png`)
     - Heatmap of sample-wise Pearson correlation matrix of the respective data split and processing step to quickly assess sample similarities e.g., replicates/conditions should correlate highly but batch shoud not.
-    - Hierarchicaly clustered using method 'complete' with distance metric 'euclidean' (`*_heatmap_clustered.png`).
+    - Hierarchically clustered using method 'complete' with distance metric 'euclidean' (`*_heatmap_clustered.png`).
     - Alphabetically sorted by sample name (`*_heatmap_sorted.png`).
   - Note: raw and filtered counts are log2(x+1)-normalized for the visualizations.
   - These visualizations should help to assess the quality of the data and the effectiveness of the processing steps (e.g., normalization).